There are wonderful places to eat in the small Cycladic island of Antiparos, in Greece. These are some of them.

 Atmosphere: Familiar, cheerful, relaxed.

-Meet Greek Meat
+Meet Greek meat

 We found this place by chance and we liked it very much.
 Pantelis Grill House specializes in different meat cuts, grilled meat, gyros, souvlaki and great salads.
-It’s almost at the end of the main pedestrian road of Antiparos, where the alley make a turn to lead you towards the Kastro.
+It’s almost at the end of the main pedestrian road of Antiparos, where the alley makes a turn to lead you towards the Kastro.

 An open dining area in the front of the restaurant, nicely decorated.
-White tones and inscriptions on the windows describe the advantages of eating meat.
+White tones and inscriptions on the windows that describe the advantages of eating meat.